 “Did you see J.Lo is here with A-Rod?”

 “Were you aware that tickets are still not sold out for this World Series game?”

 “They said Bud is going to do his pregame talk early tomorrow, don’t miss it.”

-“Did you see Plaschke typing alone in the cafeteria during the game?
-What could he possibly be working on now?”
+“Did you see Plaschke typing alone in the cafeteria?
+What’s he onto on now?”